-Details of the Health and Sex Education Policy are available from the Headteacher.
+Details of the Sex and Relationship Education Policy are available from the Headteacher.

 Children are very interested in their own body processes; how fast they grow, why their teeth drop out, digestion of food, physical abilities, etc. These topics are dealt with throughout the school as part science and PSHE.
-In Years 5 and 6, the Community Health Nurse gives a talk during the year about babies, caring relationships, the family and menstruation with follow-up work by the class teacher.
 All questions are answered in a frank, simple and caring way by teachers in any class.
 Parents are welcome to pre-view the programmes in School or withdraw their children from these lessons if they wish.